 Since 2000, Dr. Warson has provided individual supervision for art therapists to obtain their clinical hours for Licensure as a Professional Counselor (LPC), Registration as an Art Therapist (ATR), Registration as an Expressive Arts Therapist (REAT) and recently, Expressive Arts Therapy–Trauma Informed (EXAT).
 Supervisees are required to maintain a visual journal to process transference and counter-transference experiences.
 Supervision is available online or face-to-face in either a group or individual setting in Fort Collins, Colorado.
 Dr. Warson is licensed as a professional counselor in Colorado and Virginia, nationally certified as a professional counselor, registered and board certified as an art therapist, and is a trauma-informed expressive arts therapist.
 It is highly recommended that you consult with your state counseling board to determine the requirements for clinical supervision for LPC.
 Please contact the Art Therapy Credentials Board (ATCB) for the requirements for registration as an art therapist (ATR), International Expressive Arts Therapy Association for registration as an expressive arts therapist, and the Trauma-Informed Practices & Expressive Arts Therapy Institute for the Trauma-Informed Expressive Arts Therapist (EXAT) credential.

 Please contact your state counseling board as well as the National Board of Certified Counselors to obtain information and material to apply for your LPC or comparable license.

 Group supervision is 120 minutes; the fee is $65/individual with a minimum of three people.
-Individual supervision is 60 minutes and based on a sliding scale fee.
+Individual supervision is 60 minutes; the fee is $75.
 A supervisor’s agreement form will need to be completed prior to your first appointment.
 Please submit your request for online individual and group EXAT supervision through the Trauma-Informed Practices and Expressive Arts Therapy Institute

 To inquire about supervision, please feel free to contact me at 970-222-4674 or firstname.lastname@example.org.